cncf/wg-serverless/workflow/spec/spec.md

 Workflows have become a key component of serverless applications as they automate orchestration and coordination of serverless applications functional flow.

-Some of many benefits using workflows in serverless applications include:
+Some of the many benefits using workflows in serverless applications include:

-- Allow you to develop new application much faster by taking the complex execution logic out of your application.
+- Allow developers to fucus on business requirements and not orchestration logic.
-- Externalize workflow execution logic and management such as parallel execution, branching, timeouts, compensation, and other flow control logic out of many serverless function implementations into a single workflow definition.
+- Externalize cross-cutting concerns such as parallel execution, branching, timeouts, compensation, callbacks, etc. thus allowing clear focus on business requirements in functions.
-- Allow you to write less code in your serverless apps/functions
+- Greatly reduce the amount of code developers have to write, maintain, and test.
-- Significantly reduce the amount of time and effort to make changes in large serverless apps.
+- Reduce the amount of time and effort to make changes/updates in large serverless applications.
+- Allow for definition of reusable and clearly defined workflow orchestration patterns.

 Many different workflow implementations (both proprietary and open-source) exist today, each with it's own set of features and capabilities.
-When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time and cost.
+When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time, and effort.

 The goal of the Serverless Workflow sub-group is to:

-- Standardize Serverless Workflow model and definition
+- Standardize Serverless Workflow model and definition.
-- Facilitate Serverless Workflow portability
+- Facilitate Serverless Workflow portability.
-- Be completely vendor neutral
+- Be completely vendor neutral.
-- Support both stateless and stateful Serverless Workflow implementations
+- Support both stateless and stateful Serverless Workflow implementations.
-- Supply a light-weight, human-readable, and embeddable format for describing serverless workflows
+- Supply a light-weight, human-readable, and embeddable format for describing serverless workflows.

 The Serverless Workflow specification defined in this document incorporates all of these goals.